 Once the puppies are a little older we begin to introduce different toys and sounds to them.
 We have a very extensive "check list" that we work on to cover a multitude of sights, sounds and scenarios.

-We have numerous toys such as slides, ramps, activity box and tunnels.
+We have numerous toys such as slides, ramps, activity box, suspension bridge, balance boards and tunnels.
 We introduce the puppies to many different friends of ours, both old and young.

 We work very hard to ensure that each puppy is ready for the big world ahead of them and we pride ourselves in our "fearless" puppies.